berkeley-stat243/stat243-fall-2019/first_three_weeks.md

 - (Required) By Friday August 30 at 2 pm, fill out this survey of potential office hour times: http://whenisgood.net/wqcesmk

-- (Optional) By Friday August 30 at 2 pm, fill out this survey of potential times for the extra R help session: http://whenisgood.net/4gikaif
+- (Optional) By Friday August 30 at 2 pm, ONLY if you would like to attend the optional R help session, fill out this survey of potential times for the extra R help session: http://whenisgood.net/4gikaif

-- (Optional) By Friday August 30 at 2 pm, fill out this survey of potential times for the extra UNIX command-line help session: http://whenisgood.net/4j2fi3m
+- (Optional) By Friday August 30 at 2 pm, ONLY if you would like to attend the optional UNIX help session (either for getting access to a UNIX-style command line or for basic command line usage) fill out this survey of potential times for the extra UNIX command-line help session: http://whenisgood.net/4j2fi3m

 - (Required) By Friday August 30 at 2 pm, please read Sections 1, 2, and 5 of Unit 2, as I'll just touch on an item or two from those sections in class and will assume you're familiar with getting CSV and similar data into and out of R and some of the pitfalls that can arise.